 Either way, right now most nurses probably are not thinking much past their next shift, let alone about the big changes in the system that could emerge after COVID-19 becomes a memory.

 It’s a sure bet that something this big will unleash some seismic changes in the overall healthcare system, though —things like reforms in health insurance, structural supports for public health initiatives, a new perspective on surge capacity could be on the way.
-And for NPs and other APRNs, it could mean the wait for full autonomy and practice authority could be coming to an end.
+And for APRNs, it could mean the wait for full autonomy and practice authority could be coming to an end.

 Can We Please Bring an End to the Seemingly Endless Debate Over APRN Full Practice Authority?